ion-vortex/engine/SECURITY.md

 # Security Policy

-If you discover a vulnerability or security issue in Project Oxide, please report it privately.
+If you discover a vulnerability or security issue in Ion Vortex, please report it privately.

 - Do **not** file public issues for security problems.
 - Email: dev@oat.im